Can eggs move by themselves? Maybe not, but with the help of air pressure, they can be pushed into a glass bottle without being touched!

 In this experiment, your young scientists will learn about density and air pressure.
 And when you watch our demonstration video, you’ll see that although things didn’t go exactly as we expected, this experiment is always fun and educational.
 Printable instructions and a materials list are included.

 - Match or Lighter

+Carefully use a lighter to light the piece of paper on fire.
 Safety Note: Remember to always use safety measures when dealing with fire.
+Adult supervision is required.

 Step 4 – Once the paper is burning, carefully but quickly drop it into the glass bottle.